 Learning To Code

-The idea began with Simpatico.Crypto and Simpatico.Zil using Unstoppable Domains on IPFS – I wanted to build a brand for the crypto space that would allow me to write sense-making articles, which I was already doing on places like PublishOx, and as a way of starting my developer’s journey.
-As I progress in my Web Dev courses and various other explorations, and when I have something to say, I write it up in Signal To Noise.
+The idea began with Simpatico.Crypto and Simpatico.Zil using Unstoppable Domains on IPFS – I wanted to build a brand for the crypto space that would allow me to write sense-making articles, which I was already doing on places like PublishOx, and as a way of starting my developer’s journey – trying to figure out where to start.

 Code As A Whole

 Reverse engineering is much of the battle.
 Why something does what it does can be revealed with enough effort of mind.
-Luckily I’ve been able to follow my heart and intellect into this vast computing landscape in which you never stop learning, and, tantalisingly, truth can be known.
+Luckily I’ve been able to follow my heart and intellect into this vast computing landscape in which you never stop learning, but, tantalisingly, truth can be known.